-Consideration of 2014 Say-on-Pay Result
+Say-on-Pay Result

-In establishing and recommending 2015 compensation for the Company's NEOs, the Compensation Committee considered the results of the say-on-pay vote at the 2014 Annual Meeting of Stockholders.
-At that meeting, our stockholders approved our executive compensation for the 2013 fiscal year with approximately 97% of the votes cast in favor.
+Our stockholders approved our executive compensation in 2013 with approximately 94% of the votes cast in favor at the 2013 Annual Meeting of Stockholders.
 Our board of directors recognizes that executive compensation is an important matter of stockholder concern and takes stockholder views into account when reviewing the compensation program throughout the year.
-The Compensation Committee considered the results of the advisory approval and as such generally maintained the overall composition of executive compensation for the 2014 fiscal year.
+The Compensation Committee considered the results of the advisory approval and as such generally maintained the overall composition of executive compensation for 2014.